DhruvPrajapati2004/D-Visual-Inspection-for-Quality-Control-in-Manufacturing/README.md

-# 🔍 AI-Based Surface Defect Detection System
+# 🔍 AI-Based Surface Detection System

 A real-time, web-based application for detecting surface defects in industrial metal components using deep learning-based semantic segmentation (U-Net with ResNet34).
 Built with **Streamlit** and **PyTorch**, the app provides batch and webcam-based defect analysis, heatmap visualization, per-class thresholding, and downloadable reports.